Lafayette Elementary PTA created a new Diversity, Equity & Inclusion board member role in 2018-19.

 Diversity, Equity & Inclusion Committee Meeting Minutes

 Special Education Family Support Network.
 The Special Education Family Support Network is a volunteer school-based family support program made up of parents within our school with children in our Special Education program.
-Parent Volunteer Pamela Phillips currently serves as our Special Education Parent Liaison.
-As liaison, Pamela will provide a ‘parent-oriented’ point of connection between schools, district, and PTA.
+Parent Volunteer Carola Eguiagaray currently serves as our Special Education Parent Liaison.
+As liaison, Carola will provide a ‘parent-oriented’ point of connection between schools, district, and PTA.
 Within the Lafayette community her overall role is to help support families, students, and staff within the special education program at Lafayette Elementary to create best outcomes for students.
 This year we hope to:

 - Build community by organizing gatherings for SPED families to connect with others